 '''

 sudo cp -p

-/var/nexthink/console/certificates/backup/xxxxxxx-engine-key.pem
+/var/nexthink/console/certificates/backup/xxxxxxxx-engine-key.pem

 /var/nexthink/engine/common/etc/key.pem

 '''

-'''

-sudo systemctl restart nxengine@1

-'''

-- 5. Optional: Restore the default certificate for the TCP connection with the Collectors: - 1.
-Log in to the Web Console. - 2.
-In the APPLIANCE tab, select Collector security from the left-hand side menu. - 3.
-Tick the option Use default certificate.
-Ensure that you have deployed your Collectors with the root certificate downloaded from the same section Collector security of the Web Console in the master Appliance. - 4.
-Click Save.
+Optional: Restore the default certificate for the custom TCP connection with the Collectors in both the master and slave Appliances.

+- 1. Log in to the Web Console. - 2.
+In the APPLIANCE tab, select Certificates from the left-hand side menu. - 3.
+Under the section Certificates used for the Collector custom TCP port, click the button RESET TO DEFAULT CERTIFICATE at the bottom: